128technology/docs/docs/initialize_u-iso_other.md

 ### Onboarding Config

 The brains behind the automated onboarding process is a json file named `onboarding-config.json`.
 This file contains all the configuration parameters and drives the entire onboarding process.
 The `onboarding-config.json` can be provided from a USB, as a file placed on the SSR disk, or applied via API initialization.
+For virtual and cloud based deployments, the same mechanism is supported via cloud-init as well.

 ### Conductor Onboarding Configuration